Token filter plugins allow you to implement a custom tokenizer that creates tokens according to custom rules. There are two types:

 REPLACEfor every document.
-It must return zero for successful call or error description otherwise.
+It must return zero for a successful call or an error description otherwise.
 Using OPTION

 INSERT INTO rt (id, title) VALUES (1, 'some text [email protected]') OPTION token_filter_options='.io'

-XXX_begin_fieldgets called once for each field prior to processing field with base tokenizer with field number as its parameter.
+XXX_begin_fieldgets called once for each field prior to processing the field with the base tokenizer, with the field number as its parameter.

-XXX_push_tokengets called once for each new token produced by base tokenizer with source token as its parameter.
-It must return token, count of extra tokens made by token filter and delta position for token.
+XXX_push_tokengets called once for each new token produced by the base tokenizer, with the source token as its parameter.
+It must return the token, count of extra tokens made by the token filter, and delta position for the token.

 XXX_get_extra_tokengets called multiple times in case

 XXX_push_tokenreports extra tokens.
-It must return token and delta position for that extra token.
+It must return the token and delta position for that extra token.

-XXX_end_fieldgets called once right after source tokens from current field get over.
+XXX_end_fieldgets called once right after the source tokens from the current field are processed.

-XXX_deinitgets called in the very end of indexing.
+XXX_deinitgets called at the very end of indexing.

 The following functions are mandatory to be defined:

-Query-time tokenizer gets created on search each time full-text invoked by every index involved.
+Query-time tokenizer gets created on search each time full-text is invoked by every table involved.

 The call workflow for query-time token filter is as follows:

-XXX_init()gets called once per index prior to parsing query with parameters - max token length and string set by
+XXX_init()gets called once per table prior to parsing the query with parameters - max token length and a string set by the

 SELECT * FROM index WHERE MATCH ('test') OPTION token_filter='my_lib.so:query_email_process:io'